-- K.E2.1 Explain how needs, wants, and availability of resources affect decision making. - Resources such as money and time. - K.E2.2 Identify the benefits and costs of making various personal decisions in and out of school settings.
+- K.E2.1 Explain how needs, wants, and the availability of resources affect decision making. - Resources such as money and time. - K.E2.2 Identify the benefits and costs of making various personal decisions in and out of school settings. in various settings.